 - Ask local businesses and shops to put up posters a few weeks before the event and use local community notice boards.

-- Ask local churches, schools and organisations if they would be happy to advertise the event either with posters or on-line or both.
+- Ask local churches, schools and organisations if they would be happy to advertise the sustainability event either with posters or on-line or both.

 - Use social media.
 Local Facebook groups are great places to advertise.
 Start 3-4 weeks before the event and post weekly.
 The week of the event, post 2-3 times to remind people.